 St. Wenceslaus is popularly referred to Christmastime as “Good King Wenceslaus.”
 His feast in September is often overlooked, perhaps because the Duke lived so long ago in such turbulent times.
 Trying to relate to his life and martyrdom is difficult for little ones, let alone grown-ups.
 His feast also falls during a cluster of very popular saints, the following day being the Feast of the Archangels, two days later St. Therese the Little Flower, then the Guardian Angels (when the feast doesn’t fall on Sunday) and finally St. Francis of Assisi on October 4.
 These are popular feasts that can overshadow this optional memorial.

-Viewing the life and death of St. Wenceslaus provides a little glimpse of life in the Middle Ages in Eastern Europe.
+Viewing the life and death of St. Wenceslaus can give a little glimpse of life in the Middle Ages in Eastern Europe.
 The Catholic faith still had not taken firm root.
-Wenceslaus' feast is also a prelude to Christmas time.
-Family feast day celebrations can do "double duty" for busy Catholic moms.
+Wenceslaus’ feast is also a prelude to Christmas time.
+Family feast day celebrations can do “double duty” for busy Catholic moms.
 The books and activities I use today can also be brought back during the Christmas season, and particularly on the feast of St. Stephen.